yu-ming-chen/tp/docs/UserGuide.md

 `delete 1`
 This will delete the budget with the index "1".

+When you delete a budget, the budget is removed immediately from the current page.

 ![Example of delete budget command](images/CommandScreenShots/5_2_2_1_deleteBudget.png)

 Figure 5.2.2.1.
 Example of delete budget command